 The Geospatial Foundation

-The Standard Sharable Geospatial Foundation consists of four data types (feature data, maps and charts, imagery, and elevation data).
+The Standard Sharable Geospatial Foundation consists of four data types (feature data, maps and charts, imagery, and elevation data) and 2 derivative data types (routing and 3D data).
 Each of these data types is collected and assembled from multiple sources along with information gathered in the field.
-The Standard Sharable Geospatial Foundation is provisioned as raw data, Open Geospatial Consortium web services, and three-dimensional globes.
-As one of the Army's sixteen operational cross-cutting capabilities, it will evolve over time, reducing the number of accepted formats and increasing the use of web services.
+The SSGF is provisioned as raw data, Open Geospatial Consortium web services, and three-dimensional globes.
+As one of the Army's sixteen operational cross-cutting capabilities (CCC), it will evolve over time, reducing the number of accepted formats and increasing the use of web services.

 Common Operational Picture